nirlanka/nirmall.github.io/_posts/2018-07-07-react-native-expo.md

 Both Cordova/Ionic and React Native are different to the _write-once-run-everywhere_ concept in Oracle Java.
 In Java, the same _bytecode_ files created in a single build can run on any platform.
 This is made possible by the Java Virtual Machine that acts as a middle layer between platform and app.
 With Cordova/Ionic or React Native, usually, the developer has to build twice for both Android and iOS, separately.

+Ionic very recently came up with a solution by providing an online service that builds the app for both Android and iOS for separately-given certificates and configurations.
+While React Native didn't focus on this, a separate organization called **Expo** created such a service for free.

+Still, building separately for both platforms on every new change and testing continues to be a hassle.
+The solution for this from Ionic is the Ionic View app, and later the Ionic Dev app, as well as the Expo app.
+The developer can build an easily testable version of target servable over a network, without using or even installing Android or iOS SDKs.
+Then, using Ionic View/Ionic Dev or Expo apps running on either an emulator, or a mobile on the same (WiFi) network as the developer's machine, testing the app is possible.

+> Ionic View, Ionic Dev and Expo apps make testing and prototyping of cross-plarform mobile apps a breeze

+This mechanism supports most app requirements, but does have certain limitations.
+However this ease in development and testing made it a popular part in cross-platform mobile app development workflows.

+## Outline of this series